-- for the entire Group - advantage. - In the maturing domestic market, we will further accelerate value-adding and work to reallocate assets and improve capital efficiency. - To expand our overseas business, we will leverage Group synergies to entrench our position in existing markets and form alliances in new markets, while aiming to become a global top-level corporate group in specialty fats centered on chocolate oils and fats.
+- In addition to creating new value for our oils and fats, we will serve as an engine to generate new value in other businesses as a driving force for the entire Group. - We will further strengthen the Group's core competence in oils and fats, as well as its global and domestic bases to gain a competitive advantage. - In the maturing domestic market, we will further accelerate value-adding and work to reallocate assets and improve capital efficiency. - To expand our overseas business, we will leverage Group synergies to entrench our position in existing markets and form alliances in new markets, while aiming to become a global top-level corporate group in specialty fats centered on chocolate oils and fats.